-Agriculture questionnaires Modules/topics Recommended respondent Introductory sections; parcel and plot listing Household/holding most knowledgeable household member regarding farm operations; may be assisted by other farm managers and laborers within the household Plot details; crop production Plot-level/plot-crop- level Plot manager Crop seeds; crop disposition / destination Crop-level Most knowledgeable member regarding harvest and disposition, by crop Input use and acquisition Household/holding Most knowledgeable household member regarding farm operations Crop production labor inputs Individual Individual respondents recommended; most knowledgeable household member regarding farm operations Livestock raising and production sections Livestock or livestock type Manager/caretaker for each livestock type (large ruminants, small ruminants, etc.) Processed crop products; Other livestock products; forestry production; fishery production; aquaculture production Product type Most knowledgeable household member regarding farm / livestock / aquaculture / forestry / fishery operations External labor; livestock, fisheries, aquaculture, forestry labor Worker category Most knowledgeable household member regarding farm / livestock / aquaculture / forestry / fishery operations Household questio nnaire (ILS-HH) Modules/topics Level of observation Recommended respondent Member roster; Housing; Other Income; Shocks and Coping; Household Primarily head of household; may be assisted by other informed adults within the household.
-In the absence head of household, most-informed adult member of the household to be selected as the respondent Education; Labor and Time Use; Access to Finance; Individual Individuals age 10 years and older 1 should respond for themselves.
+Household questionnaire (ILS-HH) Modules/topics Level of observation Recommended respondent Member roster; Housing; Other Income; Shocks and Coping; Household Primarily head of household; may be assisted by other informed adults within the household.
+In the absence head of household, most-informed adult member of the household to be selected as the respondent Education; Labor and Time Use; Access to Finance; Individual Individuals age 10 years and older should respond for themselves.
 Guardians/caretakers must answer on behalf of children age 5 to 9 years Household enterprises Household enterprise Manager(s) of the household enterprise(s) Food Household Individual primarily responsible for the preparation of food, with the assistance of others.
-Assets Ownership Asset type Head of household, who should be assisted by other informed adults within the household

-1to be customized at country-level
+Assets Ownership Asset type Head of household, who should be assisted by other informed adults within the household to be customized at country-level